-Hello, today sees the start of a new Challenge at Try it on Tuesday and this fortnight its Transport
+Hello, it's time for a new challenge at Try it on Tuesday and for this fortnight the theme is 'Time/Clocks'

 The rest of the DT have some great inspiration for you, so please pop over to the main blog for all the details.